akka/akka/akka-docs/src/main/paradox/scala/actors.md

 if you want to retry processing of a message, you need to deal with it yourself by catching the exception and retry your flow.
 Make sure that you put a bound on the number of retries since you don't want a system to livelock (so consuming a lot of cpu cycles without making progress).
-Another possibility would be to have a look at the <!-- FIXME: unresolved link reference: mailbox-acking --> mailbox-acking.

 ### What happens to the mailbox